 Publications and bibliometric data:

->200 publications, >100 papers in international peer-reviewed journals (incl.
-2 in Nature and 2 in Science), 4 scientific books, 7 peer-reviewed book-chapters, and > 100 other publications.
+>200 publications, >100 papers in international peer-reviewed journals (incl. several in Nature and Science), 4 scientific books, 7 peer-reviewed book-chapters, and > 100 other publications.

 Web of Science Citation analysis (January, 2022) found 155 publications: cited 17,766 times (excluding self-citations), average number of citations per item 153.2, h-index 41 (ResearcherID); 59 (Google scholar).